 For the Salad:

-- Divide lettuce among four salad bowls.
+- Divide lettuce, kale, and cabbage among four large salad bowls.
 Using a slotted spoon, remove beans from pot, letting excess liquid drip back into pot and top lettuce with beans.
-Garnish with tomatoes, avocados, tortilla chips and cilantro.
-Drizzle each with dressing and place remaining dressing on the table for passing.

 Nutrition Information: